 An introduction to the concepts of design, development and maintenance of large-scale software systems.
 Chief programmer teams, the software life cycle, and underlying related topics are covered, including requirement analysis, implementation techniques, validation, verification, maintenance, documentation, user interfaces, reliability, software development tools and programming environments.
 Various cost-estimation models are also introduced.
 Prerequisite: CS major with senior standing or consent of the instructor.

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of computer science culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.

-IS 100 Programming GIS Applications
+IS 100 GIS Application Programming